Communist Party of Canada (Marxist–Leninist) candidates in the 2006 Canadian federal election: Ancaster—Dundas—Flamborough—Aldershot: Jamilé Ghaddar

 Ghaddar's first name is sometimes spelled as "Jamila".

 Beaches—East York: Roger Carter

-Carter was born on June 9, 1941 in Winnipeg, Manitoba.
+Carter was born on June 9, 1941, in Winnipeg, Manitoba and died on May 29, 2023, in Toronto.
 He joined the CPC-ML in 1975, and has campaigned for the party five times since then.
 He is a postal worker, and has been a Canadian Union of Postal Workers shop steward.

 Bramalea—Gore—Malton: Francesco (Frank) Chilelli

 Chilelli joined the Marxist-Leninist Party in 1996, when he was a graduate student at the University of Toronto.
 His thesis, published in 1998, examined liberal and communist concepts of distributive justice.
 He was thirty-eight years old in 2006, and was listed as a philosophy teacher for the Peel District School Board.
 He is a founder of the Bramalea-Gore-Malton Citizens Committee, and a past volunteer with the CARE Connection.
 Chilelli has called for Canadian soldiers to be brought home from Afghanistan.

 Etobicoke Centre: France Tremblay

 France Tremblay (death in 2008) ran for the Marxist-Leninist Party six times, including five federal candidacies and one provincial candidacy in Quebec.
 In 1993, she described herself as "a party worker involved in the development of mass media."
 She was also a secretary and homemaker.

 In August 2009, the CPC-ML added the name of France Tremblay to its party memorial in Ottawa.